-Over 10,000 accounts that had been selling to Amazon suddenly saw their PO’s dry up this month.
+Over 10,000 accounts that had been selling to Amazon suddenly saw their PO’s dry up in 2019.
 Many then received an email from the 1P team told them they may not buy from them anymore and recommend they consider selling on the 3P side!
 Was this a secret coupe?
 A digital détente?

 Many were left scratching their heads as to what was going on.
 We’re not.